Important Questions Before Starting Your Vision Board

 Do you have a word, phrase, or theme for the year?

 What do you need to do FOR yourself to reach your goals or make these dreams a reality?
 Do you need to put yourself first?
 Practice self care daily?
 Be kinder to yourself?

 So, when you’ve done this reflecting, brainstorming, and visualizing, you’re ready to create a super awesome Vision Board that you can use to:

 - Motivate yourself to meet your goals for the year.

 - Remind yourself of your why (your reasons for doing what you’re doing).

 - Keep your dreams front and center so you can frequently practice and get the benefits of visualization.

 - Visualize those dreams – big and small – coming true!

-Now, grab the glue, scissors, and magazines or download my FREE VISION BOARD PRINTABLES.
+Now, grab the glue, scissors, and magazines and/or download my FREE VISION BOARD PRINTABLES.